CSIRO-GeoscienceAnalytics/GeoPIXE/README.md

 of the core software and its extensions (plugins and device objects) and building GeoPIXE and its modules.

+There are two main branches:
+main    used to hold the latest stable release. develop may be regarded as the 'beta' version with new features under test.

 ### Install IDL

 Running GeoPIXE requires at least IDL runtime support.
 With IDL installed, but not licensed, you